 Since graduating from the University of Georgia, I have been an instructor at various colleges and universities.
-As a result, I have taught ten different geography courses and three different internet geography courses during these past 15 years.
+I have taught ten different geography courses and four different internet courses during these past 20+ years.
 In addition to teaching here at SHSU, I teach online courses for Lone Star College and Louisiana Delta Community College.
-I absolutely love teaching (from my very first guest lecture to 250 students at the University of Georgia to the present time) and actually prefer the big lecture hall classes (this partly stems from a childhood of watching my Dad in various public speaking forums).
+I absolutely love teaching and actually prefer the big lecture hall classes.
 Weather & Climate is one of my favorite courses to teach, because weather is something that we experience every day and there is always an exciting weather event to monitor and discuss.
 I appreciate the broadness that Geography offers and love sharing that geographic knowledge to anyone who will listen.

-What takes up the majority of my time, are my two kids - my son, Prezley (12) and daughter, Memphis (7).
+What takes up the majority of my time, are my two kids.
 My husband and I are enjoying watching them grow up (though, they are doing it too quickly) and all of the fun activities that they are involved with.
-I also run and hit the pavement 3-4 times a week, and have recently started rock climbing.
+I am also a runner and hit the pavement 3-5 times a week, and have recently started rock climbing.